 This article covers the steps for enabling your platform to accept donations.
 It also show how donations look to your platform's users, and explains how you can edit the donation messages that are displayed to users who express interest in donating.
 Finally, it explains how you can view your donation data.

-Donations through the Get Connected platform are done using Stripe.
-In order to set up donations through your Get Connected platform, you will need an account with Stripe.
+Donations through a Connect platform are done using Stripe.
+In order to set up for donations, you will need an account with Stripe.
 Once you have done that, you must enter the applicable data from Stripe into the proper fields in your admin panel.

 Note on Transaction Fees: Stripe charges a flat rate of 2.9%, plus 30¢ per successful charge.
-Galaxy Digital does not receive a percentage of donations made through Get Connected.
+Galaxy Digital does not receive a percentage of donations made through a Connect platform.

 Stripe provides a secure means for accepting payments over the internet.
 To open a Stripe account, go to Stripe and enter an email address and a password.
 Next, take these steps: